 - 2010.
 "Maelstrom: Transparent Error Correction for Communication between Data Centers."
 IEEE/ACM Transactions on Networking. .

 - 2016.
-"Smart Spot Instances for the Supercloud."
-Paper presented at CrossClouds Workshop, April (2nd Quarter/Spring). .
+"Smart spot instances for the supercloud."
+Proceedings of ACM EuroSys CrossCloud, London, England, April (2nd Quarter/Spring). .

 Selected Awards and Honors